AeroPress Review: What Makes It a Good Coffee and Espresso Maker?

 Custom Brewing Features – 4.5/5

 The AeroPress lets you use your wanna-be barista skills even when you’re away from your (coffee)house.
 By choosing the grind size, water temperature and extraction time, you pretty much have full control over your brew, second only to manual pour overs that allow more room for pulse brewing and agitation.
 If you want to impress your friends, you can brew coffee with the AeroPress inverted method.
+Or you can also try adding an Aeropress accessory or attachment like the Fellow Prismo to improve your brew.

 Portability – 5/5